grant/battleship/README.md

 An API for playing the game [**Battleship**](https://en.wikipedia.org/wiki/Battleship_(game)).

 Battleship is a guessing game played by two players.
+When a ship is sunk, you announce "You sank my battleship" (or 3-size, etc.)

 ## Game
 Create game.
+- Board(width, height)
+  - x tiles: (0 .. width-1)
+  - y tiles: (0 .. height - 1)

 ## TODO
 - Create a basic API for a normal game.